 We have been consuming gluten in the form of wheat and barley for around 10,000 years.
 There's a debate whether barley and wheat were cultivated first for bread or for beer (probably bread, but its fun to think beer came first).

 About 1% of the population has Celiac disease.
 Another 5% are sensitive to gluten, and lately, thousands are choosing to refrain from ingesting gluten.
 For Celiacs, the any exposure to gluten can trigger an immune reaction powerful enough to severely damage the villi, brush-like surfaces of the small intestine, causing an array of symptoms, some of which are caused by lack of absorption of needed nutrients.
 Celiacs need to be cautious with all food, and be diligent to recognize potential hazards such as hydrolyzed vegetable protein, soy sauce with wheat thickeners, and of course beer.

 We take special care to make sure that Meadan Craft Brews are safe for all gluten-intolerant.
 It's important for us that everyone can enjoy the taste of a quality craft beer, even if barley is off the table.

 More about Meadan Brewing:

 M43D4N CR4F7 8R3W3RY: AD4P71N6 70 CH4N635

 In October 2017, Meadan Brewery joined forces with Hagibor Brewery.
-Our Karmiel home is still our production center, but now goes by the name HaGibor Brewery.
-Along side our gluten-free and Kosher for Passover beers, HaGibor will be brewing beers under their brand, while Meadan will maintain our product line.
+Our Karmiel home is still our production center together with HaGibor Brewery.
+Along side our gluten-free and Kosher for Passover beers, HaGibor will be brewing beers under their brand, while Meadan will maintain its product line.